Research

 Reputational Shocks and Commitment Devices: Differential Effects on Foreign Direct Investment in Developing Economies

-This paper delves into the topic of institutional quality as a factor for Foreign Direct Investment (FDI) decisions.
-How do investors find out about the quality of a country's institutions?
-I posit that Investor-State Dispute Settlement (ISDS), an institutional arrangement present in Bilateral Investment Treaties (BIT), works as a mechanism for revealing a country's institutional quality.
-Having an ISDS case implies a negative reputational shock that should diminish the country's future FDI inflows.
-Meanwhile, BITs function as a commitment device between the two signing nations.
-Since most disputes occur in the context of a BIT, the overall result should also include their effect.
-I test this hypothesis and identify both the reputational and the commitment device effects by estimating a structural gravity equation using a Poisson Pseudo-maximum likelihood method.
-Results for my benchmark model show there is a small reputational shock that reduces FDI flows by USD 2.8 million 2 years after a dispute.
-This is more than compensated by the commitment device effect that increases these flows by USD 230 million.
-This shows that the reputational effects are small and that BITs promote FDI inflows in developing economies.
+Why capital doesn't flow from rich to poor countries is a relevant but not at all new question.
+As such it has gotten many answers since it was first posted by Lucas in 1990.
+The literature has shown that institutional quality is a key factor in explaining this paradox.
+But how do investors find out about the quality of a country's institutions?
+Investor-State Dispute Settlement (ISDS), an institutional arrangement present in Bilateral Investment Treaties (BITs), should work as a mechanism where institutional quality gets revealed.
+Having a ''case" would imply a negative reputational shock and the country's future foreign direct investment (FDI) should diminish, even more if the country loses it.
+Since most disputes occur in the context of a BIT, which functions as a commitment device, the overall result should also include this effect.
+I test this hypothesis and identify both the reputational and the commitment device effects by estimating a structural gravity equation using a Poisson pseudo maximum likelihood method.
+Results for my benchmark model show a reputational shock that reduces FDI inflows by USD 20 million one year after a dispute.
+This is more than compensated by the commitment device effect that increases these flows by USD 95 million.
+My analysis of heterogeneous effects shows that negative results are driven by a subsample of countries with a large history of disputes.
+This shows that the reputational effects are small and that the interaction of the whole set of institutions promotes FDI in developing economies.

 Work in Progress